mmartrou/mol2lewis/README.md

 - `relative_angle` (bool): Use relative angles (default: False)
 - `show_carbons` (bool): Show carbon symbols (default: True)

-**Returns:** A list of dictionaries with 'normal' and 'draft' keys.
+**Returns:** A list of dictionaries with 'normal', 'draft', 'iupac_name', and 'name' keys.
 Each dictionary corresponds to an isomer.

 ## How It Works